 NFT are available in several blockchains, being the NFT traded in the Ethereum blockchain the ones that are more popular and that drive most of the volume of the market.

-This article is written from a US taxation perspective and essentially focus NFT taxation associated with digital art and collectibles.
+Please note, this article is written from a US taxation perspective and essentially focus NFT taxation associated with trading NFTs, in simpler terms purchasing or selling NFT digital art and collectibles.

-Despite their unique and indivisible nature, all digital assets, including NFT, are regarded as “property” for tax purposes under IRS Notice 2014-21.
+Despite their unique and indivisible nature, all digital assets, including NFTs, are regarded as “property” for tax purposes under IRS Notice 2014-21.

 In general, there are two ways you can interact with an NFT: